 TYPE OF CONTROL Т YPE OF AREA FACTOR applicable requirements in Sec ction 140.6(a)2 this table, the installation shall comply wit h the b.
 Only one PAF may be used c.
 Lighting controls that are re quired for compliance with Part 6 shall not be eligible for a PAF 1.
-Daylight Dimming plus OFF Control Luminaires in skylit daylit zone or primary sidelit daylit zone 0.10 2.
-Occupant Sensing In open plan offices > No larger than 125 square feet 0.40 Controls in Large Open Plan Offices 250 square feet: One From 126 to 250 square feet 0.30 Offices sensor controlling an area that is: From 251 to 500 square feet 0.20 3.Institutional Tuning Luminaires in non-daylit a Luminaires that qualify for qualify for this tuning PAF other PAFs in this table may also 0.10 Luminaires in daylit areas.
+Daylight Dimming plus OFF Control Luminaires in skylit daylit zone or primary sidelit daylit zone 2.
+Occupant Sensing In open plan offices > No larger than 125 square feet 0.40 Controls in Large Open Plan Offices 250 square feet: One From 126 to 250 square feet 0.30 Offices sensor controlling an area that is: From 251 to 500 square feet 0.20 3.Institutional Tuning Luminaires in non-daylit areas.
 Luminaires that qualify for other PAFs in this table may also qualify for this tuning PAF.
-0.05 4.
-Demand Responsive Control All building types General lighting luminaires not in the scope of Section 110.12(c). of 10,000 square feet or smaller.
-Luminaires that qualify for other PAFs in this table may also qualify for this demand responsive control PAF 0.05 5.
+Luminaires in daylit areas.
+Luminaires that qualify for other PAFs in this table may also qualify for this tuning PAF.
+4. Demand Responsive Control All building types-General lighting luminaires not in the scope of Section 110.12(c). of 10,000 square feet or smaller.
+Luminaires that qualify for other PAFs in this table may also qualify for this demand responsive control PAF 5.
 Clerestory Fenestration Luminaires in daylit areas adjacent to the clerestory.
 Luminaires that qualify for daylight dimming plus OFF control may also qualify for this PAF.
-0.05 6.
-Horizontal Slats Luminaires in daylit areas adjacent to vertical fenestration with interior or exterior horizontal slats.
+6. Horizontal Slats Luminaires in daylit areas adjacent to vertical fenestration with interior or exterior horizontal slats.
 Luminaires that qualify for daylight dimming plus OFF control may also qualify for this PAF.
 7.Light Shelves interior or exterior light sh the PAF for clerestory fend adjacent to clerestory fenestration with elves.
 This PAF may be combined with estration. c daylight dimming plus OFF control may 0.10